eleanordare/red-hat-osd-2017/README.md

 To get started installing Docker and OpenShift, use our [installation guide](https://github.com/eleanordare/red-hat-osd-2017/blob/master/install.md).

-Check out this [quickstart guide](https://github.com/eleanordare/red-hat-osd-2017/blob/master/deploy.md) to build and deploy your first application on OpenShift.
+Check out our [quickstart guide](https://github.com/eleanordare/red-hat-osd-2017/blob/master/deploy.md) to build and deploy your first application on OpenShift.
+You can also find more information in the [official documentation](https://docs.openshift.org/3.6/welcome/index.html).

 For quick definitions of common terms, [look here](https://github.com/eleanordare/red-hat-osd-2017/blob/master/terms.md).